LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 .. c:function:: typedef int (*ARKCommFn)(sunindextype Nlocal, realtype t, N_Vector y, void* user_data)

-   This *cfn* function performs all interprocess communication necessary for the executation of the *gloc* function above, using the input vector *y*.
+   This *cfn* function performs all inter-process communication necessary for the execution of the *gloc* function above, using the input vector *y*.

    **Arguments:**